pm-dev/kotlin-gremlin-ogm/README.md

         class Name(val first: String, val last: String) class Person(val names: Set<Name>)

-...is serialized in the graph using vertex perperties:
+...is serialized in the graph using vertex properties:

         "names.0.first" -> "Cassius"
         "names.0.last" -> "Clay"
         "names.1.first" -> "Muhammad"
         "names.1.last" -> "Ali"

-Or if the collection is empty we use a special `UUID` token:
+To preserve the difference between a null and empty collection or map, we use a special `UUID` token.
+For example if the names `Set` was empty:

         "names" -> "474A56F1-6309-41B5-A632-AD53F57DBDAE"

-...to preserve the difference between an empty and a null list.
+...or in the case of an empty map, the special `UUID` is: `9B94DCB9-D405-47C1-B56D-72F83C4E81D3`.

 #### Legal: